UniversalDependencies/docs/_hy/feat/Number.md

 ### <a name="Coll">`Coll`</a>: collective / mass / singulare tantum

 Collective or mass or singulare tantum is a special case of singular.
 It applies to words that use grammatical singular to describe sets of objects, i.e. semantic plural.
-Although in theory they might be able to form plural, in practice it would be rarely semantically plausible.
-Sometimes, the plural form exists and means “several sorts of” or “several packages of”.
+Although in Armenian they are able to form plural.
+In practice the plural form means “several sorts of” or “several packages of”.

 #### Examples: